907sjl/referrals_powerbi/README.md

 The query for the **Direct Secure Message** table loads records of messages to referral inboxes from DirectSecureMessages.csv.
 The query simply loads the file, typecasts, and renames columns.
 These records are used to evaluate how often referrals are used to acquire new patients versus direct messaging.

 ### Standard Calendar Table
 The query for the **Standard Calendar** table loads records of calendar dates and their pivotal attributes from StandardCalendar.csv.
 This query simply loads the file and typecasts columns.
 These records are used to create the date dimension for the report.
-This dimension will play many roles in the data model.
+This dimension can play different roles in the data model by associating it with different date attributes in DAX measures.

 ### Dimension Tables
 ![Contents of the dimensions group](images/dimensions_group.jpg)